Cronhost REST API

 Rate Limits

-- 100 requests per minute per API key
+The API has the following rate limits:- 100 requests per minute per API key

 - 1000 requests per hour per API key